bijoych/workshops/cluster_linking_osk_cc_private/README.md

 Make sure to delete all the resources created if you no longer wish to use the environment.

+1. Delete the `Endpoint` you created manually in your AWS Cloud.

-1. Run the following command to delete the AWS resources:
+2. Run the following command to delete the all other AWS resources:

     ```bash
     cd workshop-XXXXXXX-XXXXXXX/terraform

     terraform destroy --auto-approve
     ```
-2. Make sure to delete all the Confluent Cloud resources (Topics, Kafka cluster, Cluster Links) to save your credits.
+3. Make sure to delete all the Confluent Cloud resources (Topics, Kafka cluster, Cluster Links) to save your credits.

 <br>